rogeriooferraz/ruby-ds-algorithms/README.md

 It supports the following data-structures and algorithms.

-- Queue: Dynamic and linked variants
+- Queue: canonic queue methods, with array-based and linked-list flavors
-- Stack: Dynamic and linked variants
+- Stack: canonic stack methods, with array-based and linked-list flavors
+- Breadth-First Search (BFS) algorithm functions module
-- Graph: Breadth-First Search (BFS), and Depth-First Search (DFS)
+- Depth-First Search (DFS) algorithm functions module
+- Graph: a class with BFS and DFS algorithms